hydrodynamicstability/publicationlist/lom.md

 ## Letters to the Editor

-- A. Gluhovsky and C. Tong, 2014:  [Comments on "Analogies of ocean/atmosphere rotating fluid dynamics with gyroscopes:  teaching opportunities"](https://doi.org/10.1175/BAMS-D-13-00166.1).  *Bulletin of the American Meteorological Society*, **95**: 445-446.
+- A. Gluhovsky and C. Tong, 2014:  [Comments on "Analogies of ocean/atmosphere rotating fluid dynamics with gyroscopes:  teaching opportunities"](https://doi.org/10.1175/BAMS-D-13-00166.1).
+[Response to Thomas W.N.
+Haine and D.A.
+Cherian.]  *Bulletin of the American Meteorological Society*, **95**: 445-446.

-- A. Gluhovsky and C. Tong, 2012:  [Comments on "Modeling of chaotic motion of gyrostats in resistant environment on the base of dynamical systems with strange attractors"](https://doi.org/10.1016/j.cnsns.2011.11.019).  *Communications in Nonlinear Science and Numerical Simulation*, **17**: 3112-3113.  :lock:
+- A. Gluhovsky and C. Tong, 2012:  [Comments on "Modeling of chaotic motion of gyrostats in resistant environment on the base of dynamical systems with strange attractors"](https://doi.org/10.1016/j.cnsns.2011.11.019).
+[Response to Anton V. Doroshin.]  *Communications in Nonlinear Science and Numerical Simulation*, **17**: 3112-3113.  :lock:

 <img src="journal_csns.gif" width="121"> <img src="bams_cover.jpg" width="125">